prymitive/karma/docs/CONFIGURATION.md

 - `author` - default author for acknowledgement silences.
 If user set the author field on the silence form then that value will be used instead.
 - `comment` - custom comment used for acknowledgement silences (optional).
-  If the comment contains `%NOW%` it will be replaced by current timestamp.
+  If the comment contains `%NOW%` it will be replaced by current timestamp with UTC timezone, to use timestamp with local timezone use `%NOWLOC%`.

 Defaults: